LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits: Additional Analysis of

 \section{Additional Analysis of \method{}}

+In this section, we present analyses on the presence of conflicts among RMs, which helps justify the benefits of \method{}, as well as its training efficiency compared to the baselines.
+We further provide additional analyses, including the generalization ability of \method{} in~\cref{sec:app-gen}, and ablation studies on \method{}'s design in~\cref{sec:app-ablation}.

 \myparagraph{Presence of Conflicting Signals among RMs.} In \cref{sec:exp-main}, we find that \method{} consistently outperforms other RM ensemble baselines across a wide variety of tasks.
-We attribute some of these performance gains to the inability of the multi-RM baseline to handle

-conflicting signals, resulting in subpar training data from multiple RMs.
+We attribute some of these performance gains to the inability of the multi-RM baseline to handle conflicting signals, resulting in subpar training data from multiple RMs.
 To study this, we sample pairs of outputs generated by Llama-3-8B on MMLU as well as WildChat and evaluate the consistency of response preferences measured by multiple RMs.
 Since pair-wise preferences are binary, we compute F1 to measure consistency with one RM's preferences serving as the reference.~\cref{fig:agree} (left on MMLU) reveals that Qwen and Zephyr have the highest agreement rate at $0.77$, while Qwen's agreement with Eurus and Olmo is lower at $0.58$ and $0.43$, respectively.
 This is expected as Qwen and Zephyr are the top-performing models in reasoning according to RewardBench, while Olmo ranks the lowest in reasoning ability among the four models.

 We observe similar trends in agreement across RMs on WildChat (albeit with different agreement scores), which contains user queries asked LLMs in the wild; see \cref{fig:agree} (right).
 It appears that for more heterogeneous datasets with more categories, the level of disagreement among RMs (or conflict) increases.
 This also highlights \method{}'s advantages over multi-RM baselines that do not address conflicts in RMs and may explain why choosing one RM in \method{} and the best RM baseline outperforms multi-RM ensembles.

+\paragraph{Training Efficiency of \method{}.} We show the accuracy-training time tradeoff in \cref{fig:wall-clock} by comparing the GSM8K performance of training with \method{} and different baselines, along with the corresponding wall clock training time.
+Wall clock time is measured as the training time of a model (hours), keeping compute resource consistent.
+We find that sequentially optimizing over each RM performs the worst in terms of training time ($3\times$ of \method{}) while RM score ensemble has the worst accuracy (and takes $2\times$ the training time of \method{}).
+Moreover, \method{} outperforms all other baselines in terms of accuracy while maintaining the lowest training time,